 \textbf{Training and Evaluation Details.} To ensure a fair comparison, all methods use a single model for multiple tasks and are trained and evaluated under the same configuration.
-For VPP, we fine-tune Stable Video Diffusion on the six-task demonstration videos and replace its action head with the same pretrained diffusion head used in our method to ensure a fair comparison.
+For VPP and VPDD, we fine-tune Stable Video Diffusion on task demonstration videos and replace its action head with the pretrained diffusion head used in our method to ensure a fair comparison.
 During evaluation, we conduct 50 rollouts for each task with different seeds, repeating the evaluation three times per task and reporting the variance to ensure a robust comparison.

-\textbf{Quantitative Results.} As shown in Table~\ref{tab:sim_results}, Video2Act achieves an average success rate of 54.6\% across six diverse tasks, outperforming the previous state-of-the-art methods RDT and $\pi_{0}$ by margins of 9.7\% and 7.7\%, respectively.
-Notably, Video2Act achieves superior performance on four out of six tasks, demonstrating the robustness of its action generation.
-By explicitly modeling spatio-motional representations, our approach gains a more accurate understanding of the manipulated object's structural and dynamic states, enabling more precise action generation.
+\textbf{Quantitative Results.} {As shown in Table~\ref{tab:sim_results}, Video2Act achieves an average success rate of 54.6\% and 54.1\% across the manipulation tasks in RoboTwin 1.0 and RoboTwin 2.0, respectively.
+This significantly outperforms previous state-of-the-art baselines $\pi_{0.5}$, $\pi_{0}$, and RDT by margins of 6.5\%, 7.7\%, and 9.7\% in RoboTwin 1.0, and by 11.3\%, 10.9\%, and 8.1\% in RoboTwin 2.0.
+Notably, Video2Act achieves superior performance on the majority of individual tasks, particularly excelling in scenarios requiring high-precision coordination and complex dynamics, such as \textit{block handover} and \textit{bottles hard} in RoboTwin 1.0, as well as \textit{hanging mug} and \textit{click bell} in RoboTwin 2.0.} By explicitly modeling spatio-motional representations, our approach gains a more accurate understanding of the manipulated object's structural and dynamic states, enabling more precise action generation.
 In contrast, methods relying on static visual features lack temporal perception, limiting their effectiveness in dynamic modeling during the manipulation process.
-While VPP also leverages VDM features, it relies on raw representations that are not explicitly refined, and thus tend to contain noisy and redundant information.
-Therefore, Video2Act achieves an 8.3\% improvement over VPP across six diverse tasks.
-The results demonstrate that Video2Act can explicitly extract spatial structures and motion trajectories via Spatial Filtering and FFT, filtering out task-irrelevant information while preserving clean structural boundaries and coherent motion patterns.
+While baselines like VPP and VPDD also leverage generative video models to capture temporal dynamics, they rely on implicitly learned raw representations that are not explicitly refined.
+Consequently, these representations tend to contain noisy and task-irrelevant information. {Video2Act achieves substantial improvements over VPP by margins of 8.3\% and 9.4\%, and similarly outperforms VPDD by margins of 6.8\% and 15.6\% across the diverse tasks in RoboTwin 1.0 and 2.0, respectively.} The results demonstrate that Video2Act can explicitly extract spatial structures and motion trajectories via Spatial Filtering and FFT, filtering out task-irrelevant information while preserving clean structural boundaries and coherent motion patterns.